 Who says you need to be at the gym to drop it like a squat?
 You can do them pretty much anywhere.
-Plus a March 2020 study from the Proceedings of the National Academy of Sciences found that squatting, which is a natural and functional movement pattern, not only offers higher levels of muscle activity than sitting but may also help reduce some of the associated health risks (think cardiovascular disease, diabetes, obesity, etc.)
+Plus, a March 2020 study from the Proceedings of the National Academy of Sciences found that squatting, which is a natural and functional movement pattern, not only offers higher levels of muscle activity than sitting but may also help reduce some of the associated health risks (think cardiovascular disease, diabetes, obesity, etc.)

 In other words, a squat break may be just what the doctor ordered.
-Try while brushing your teeth, says Victoria Brown, a senior instructor at SoulCycle.
+Try it while brushing your teeth, says Victoria Brown, a senior instructor at SoulCycle.
 Considering the American Dental Association recommends brushing your teeth for two minutes twice a day, that's a nice chunk of time to target every muscle in your lower body, including your quads, hamstrings and glutes, while you practice good oral hygiene.

 3. Strike a Pose